Problem of evil: Free will defense

-Plantinga says we live in the actual world (the world God actualized), but that God could have chosen to create (actualize) any of the possibilities including those with moral good but no moral evil.
+Plantinga says mankind lives in the actual world (the world God actualized), but that God could have chosen to create (actualize) any of the possibilities including those with moral good but no moral evil.
 The catch, Plantinga says, is that it is possible that factors within the possible worlds themselves prevented God from actualizing any of the worlds containing moral goodness and no moral evil.
 Plantinga refers to these factors as the nature of "human essences" and "transworld depravity".

 Across the various possible worlds (transworld) are all the variations of possible humans, each with their own "human essence" (identity): core properties essential to each person that makes them who they are and distinguishes them from others.
 Every person is the instantiation of such an essence.
 This "transworld identity" varies in details but not in essence from world to world.
 This might include variations of a person (X) who always chooses right in some worlds.
 If somewhere, in some world, (X) ever freely chooses wrong, then the other possible worlds of only goodness could not be actualized and still leave (X) fully free.
 There might be numerous possible worlds which contained (X) doing only morally good things, but these would not be worlds that God could bring into being, because (X) would not be free in those worlds to make the wrong choice.

 An all knowing God would know "in advance" that there are times when "no matter what circumstances" God places (X) in, as long as God leaves (X) free, (X) will make at least one bad choice.
 Plantinga terms this "transworld depravity".
 Therefore, if God wants (X) to be a part of creation, and free, then it could mean that the only option such a God would have would be to have an (X) who goes wrong at least once in a world where such wrong is possible.
 (X)'s free choice determined the world available for God to create.

 "What is important about transworld depravity is that if a person suffers from it, then it wasn't within God's power to actualize any world in which that person is significantly free but does no wrong".
 Plantinga extends this to all human agents noting, "clearly it is possible that everybody suffers from transworld depravity".
 This means creating a world with moral good, no moral evil, and truly free persons was not an option available to God.
 The only way to have a world free of moral evil would be "by creating one without significantly free persons".